A detailed comparative study of open source deep learning frameworks

 A big shift in the field of DL occurred when more people started to use the graphics processing units (GPUs) in the training process.
 This increased the computational speed allowing NN to produce better results by using more training data.
 However, training using huge amounts of data brought back to light the vanishing gradient problem.
-To solve this problem, the model was learned in a layer-by-layer fashion using unsupervised learning.
-This requires the features of early layers to be initialized with suitable features beforehand (pre-trained).
+To solve this problem, the models were learning in a layer-by-layer fashion using unsupervised learning.
+This required the features of early layers to be initialized with suitable features beforehand (pre-trained).
 However, in supervised learning, the features at early layers need to be adjusted during learning process.
-One solution, which is the pre-training solution, was initially developed for RNN in 1992 \cite{schmidhuber1992learning} and for feedforward networks in 2006 \cite{hinton2006reducing}.
-A second solution for the vanishing gradient problem in RNN was the LSTM \cite{hochreiter1997long}.
+One solution, which is the pre-training solution, was initially developed for RNN in 1992~\cite{schmidhuber1992learning} and for feedforward networks in 2006~\cite{hinton2006reducing}.
+A second solution for the vanishing gradient problem in RNN was the LSTM~\cite{hochreiter1997long}.

-In the year 2011, the rapid increase in speed of GPUs reached its glory which led many researchers such as Ciresan et al. to train deep networks without using pre-training techniques and started to introduce deep learning networks that were constructed from convolutional layers, max-pooling layers, and several fully connected layers followed by a final classification layer \cite{ciresan2011flexible,martinez2013learning}.
-Moreover, Krizhevsky et al. used a similar architecture with rectified linear activation functions and dropout function \cite{krizhevsky2012imagenet}.
-Since then, the research of DL field using GPUs has accelerated rapidly.
+In the year 2011, the rapid increase in the speed of GPUs reached its glory, which led many researchers such as Ciresan et al.~\cite{ciresan2011flexible} to train deep networks without using pre-training techniques and started to introduce deep learning networks that were constructed from convolutional layers, max-pooling layers, and several fully connected layers followed by a final classification layer~\cite{martinez2013learning}.
+Krizhevsky et al.~\cite{krizhevsky2012imagenet} used a similar architecture with rectified linear activation functions and dropout function.
+Since then, the research in DL using GPUs has accelerated rapidly.